Sprachmensch/sprachmensch/README.md

 ##### Hi, I'm SprachMensch

 i've built many games using libGDX and a quite few native :iphone: Android Apps.
 I've been developing for Android since 2014 and since then i played around with many Topics, like Android TV, Sensors, Firebase, AdMob, different DataBases.
 Im currently switching over to programming Android Apps in Kotlin.
-On top i try to improve my HTML5 knowledge ( playing around with different frameworks).
 </p>

 <div><br></div>